Xyclade/MachineLearning/Readme.md

 ###An attempt at rank prediction for top selling books using text regression

 In the example of [predicting weights based on heights and gender](#predicting-weight-based-on-height-using-ordinary-least-squares) we introduced the notion of linear regression.
-However, sometimes one would want to apply regression on non numeric data such as Text.
+However, sometimes one would want to apply regression on non numeric data such as text.

-In this example we will show how text regression can be done by prediction the top 100 selling books from O'Reilly.
+In this example we will show how text regression can be done by predicting the top 100 selling books from O'Reilly.
 Additionally with this example we will also show that for this particular case it does not work out to use text regression.
 The reason for this is that the data simply does not contain a signal for our test data.
 However this does not make this example useless because there might be an actual signal within the text in the data you are using in practice,which then can be detected using text regression as explained here.

 To start with this example I assume you created a new Scala project in your favourite IDE, and  and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars